polym8th/Harvest/README.md

     - Password validation is implemented to ensure security, integrated with Crispy Forms.
      See Figure 1

     - **Login Page**
-    - The user can login their email and password to login into the Creator Dashboard or the Client Dashboard.
+    - The user can log in with their email and password to log into the Creator Dashboard or the Client Dashboard.
      See Figure 2

 - **Creator Dashboard**